ablaom/MachineLearningInJulia2020/README.md

 [MLJ](https://alan-turing-institute.github.io/MLJ.jl/stable/) machine
 learning toolbox to working data scientists.

-- The tutorials focus on *machine learning* part of the data science workflow, and less on exploratory data analysis and other conventional "data analytics" methodology
+- The tutorials focus on the *machine learning* part of the data science workflow, and less on exploratory data analysis and other conventional "data analytics" methodology

-- "Machine learning" is meant here in a broad sense, and is not restricted to so-called *deep learning* (neural networks)
+- Here "machine learning" is meant in a broad sense, and is not restricted to so-called *deep learning* (neural networks)

 - The tutorials are crafted to rapidly familiarize the user with what